 Dr. Deborah Cotton is Emerita Professor of Medicine at the Boston University School of Medicine.
-Recruited to the Boston University Medical Campus from the Massachusetts General Hospital and Harvard Medical School in 1998 to serve as the inaugural Assistant Provost for Clinical Research, and founding Director of the Office of Clinical Research, she was later, Chief, Medical Service, VA Boston Healthcare System and Vice-Chair for Veteran’s Affairs, BUSM Department of Medicine.
+She was recruited to the Boston University Medical Campus from the Massachusetts General Hospital and Harvard Medical School in 1998 to serve as the inaugural Assistant Provost for Clinical Research and Director of the Office of Clinical Research.
+From 2000-2004 she served as Chief, Medical Service, VA Boston Healthcare System and Vice-Chair for Veteran’s Affairs, BUSM Department of Medicine.
 From 2007-2009 she served as the Chief Medical Officer of the Clinton Foundation HIV/AIDS Initiative (CHAI).
 From 2009-2018 she was a Deputy Editor of the Annals of Internal Medicine.

 Dr. Cotton’s research has focused on the clinical epidemiology of HIV/AIDS and other infectious diseases.
 She has served on numerous national committees including the FDA Antiviral Advisory Committee (Member and Chair), the Board on Health Sciences Policy of the Institute of Medicine, the NIH Office of AIDS Research Advisory Council and the NIH AIDS Clinical Epidemiology Study Section (ACE).